Goals, objectives and reflective habits

 • Do my values, goals and objectives still align with each other?
 Is this reflected in how I am spending my time?

 • Are my goals still the right ones to deliver on my values?
-Should/Can I refine or revise the strategies I am using for fulfilling my values and goals?
+Should/can I refine or revise the strategies I am using for fulfilling my values and goals?

 As with structured reviews, the cycle of planning ahead, reviewing experience, extracting learning and planning for what is coming up next, can be continued for as long as it is useful.
-It is helpful to sometimes also review how your approach to reflecting can be improved
+It is helpful to sometimes also review how your approach to reflecting can be improved.